Leah Remini: Family

 Remini met actor Angelo Pagán at a Cuban restaurant in 1996.
 Pagán has three sons from previous relationships.
 He and Remini were married in Las Vegas by a Scientologist minister on July 19, 2003.
 Their daughter Sofia was born on June 16, 2004.
 In September 2015, when Sofia was eleven years old, her parents celebrated her baptism into the Catholic Church.
-On August 29, 2024, Remini announced via Instagram that she and Pagán have decided to divorce.
+On August 29, 2024, Remini announced via Instagram that she and Pagán had decided to divorce.
 They finalized their divorce on October 11, 2024.

 Education

 Remini had left school with just an 8th-grade education, which she attributes to her involvement with Scientology.
 In May 2021, Remini was accepted into an associate degree program in liberal arts at New York University, saying:

 For someone like me, a person who desperately wanted a higher education and options in my life, coming from a cult and a family who didn't value an education, this is a very big day for me.
 This didn't come easy.
 This is one of the last chunks of my life that I am taking back for myself from Scientology.

 In 2023, after completing her second year at NYU, Remini expressed how "undertaking this educational journey has been one of the most difficult experiences of my life."
 She was awarded an Associate in Arts degree from NYU in January 2024 and she began working toward a bachelor's degree.
+In 2026, she announced on Instagram that she graduated summa cum laude with a Bachelor of Arts degree in sociology, with a concentration in psychology.